openyurtio/openyurt/docs/proposals/20210722-yurtcluster-operator.md

 ### Non-Goals/Future Work

-This is NOT a replacement of yurtctl command.
+This is NOT a replacement of yurtctl command, but the convert and revert functions of yurtctl will be deprecated in the future.
+And we recommend that you do the node conversion based on the declarative API of YurtCluster Operator.

 ## Proposal